andrew/nesbitt.io/_posts/2025-11-13-package-management-papers.md

 *Multiple authors*
 MSR 2025 Mining Challenge

-Comprehensive vulnerability analysis of 77,393 vulnerable releases with 226 unique CWEs.
+Vulnerability analysis of 77,393 vulnerable releases with 226 unique CWEs.
 Found 25 CWEs account for nearly 70% of all vulnerabilities.
 Vulnerabilities take approximately 5 years to document and 4.4 years to resolve on average.
 Input validation and access control issues dominate.

 **[Tracing Vulnerabilities in Maven: A Study of CVE lifecycles](https://arxiv.org/abs/2502.04621)** (2025) *Corey Yang-Smith et al.*